ericrommel/python_test_automation_book/README.md

 ## Fork the Repo

-A `fork` is a new repository that shares code and visibility settings with the original “upstream” repository.
-This is a good way to have your own repository and still having updates from the "upstream".
+A `fork` is a new repository that shares code and visibility settings with the original `upstream` repository.
+This is a good way to have your own repository and still having updates from the `upstream`.
 Here the basic steps to take it.
-Follow the references to you want to get it deeper.
+Follow the references if you want to get it deeper.

 ### Creating your fork